 The Spread feature is available in total rows throughout the worksheet, at the lowest level in the hierarchy (the account or entity rows), and in other special cases, as described below.
 While there are multiple spread options (described in the next section), the examples in this section use the Evenly option for basic demonstration purposes.

-Total row
+Total rows

 When the budget hierarchy is not expanded, the total rows are clearly visible, identifiable by the grey background and blue expand buttons.
 In this state, the spread action impacts the other rows in the hierarchy (those underneath the total level).

-Total row in the Total column
+Spread from the Total column

 When you spread a value from a cell in the Total column, the value is spread vertically into the totals of the rows beneath it in the hierarchy first, then spread horizontally across each of those rows.